Law Offices of Ronald Resmini Logo

 Mediation is the process of settling a dispute with the guidance of an impartial third party.
-The parties can voluntarily enter mediation, or it can be court-ordered.
-Court-ordered mediation is less common for personal injury cases, but it can happen once the case is filed but before the parties go to trial.
+The parties can willingly engage in mediation or receive a court order to do so.
+Although court-ordered mediation is less frequent in personal injury cases, it can occur after filing the case but before the trial.
 Many attorneys and judges like mediation because it allows the parties to openly discuss their case with the guidance of a disinterested third party while saving time and money.

 The Mediator